rcoh/rcoh-dot-me-v2/content/posts/two-factor-auth.md

 So how do we go from this to a time rotating 6-digit code?

 ### From Secret to 6-digit Code
 I followed the spec and was able to implement a [Python script](https://gist.github.com/rcoh/c4dc45825a322881a9c1b300d70c3941) that generated the same codes as Google Authenticator.
-I walk through the steps here:
+Before we dive in, a quick overview:

+1. Figure out your `time_chunk` based on the current time.
+2. Generate an hmac that combines your `time_chunk` and your secret.
+Combining these with HMAC is a convenient way to prove that you have the     secret without revealing it.
+It's a sha1-hmac, which means we'll get a 20-byte digest.
+3. Converting the digest into a number has two steps:
+  1. Take the last 4-bits of the digest.
+These become the offset (back into the digest).
+Eg. if the last 4 bits are `0010`, then we would start at the 4th byte.
+  2. Read 4 bytes starting from the offset.
+4. Convert the 4 byte section into a *n* digit integer.
+This is your two-factor code.

+Here's how that works in practice:

 1. The algorithm works by finding what 30 second time slice we're in, starting from the Unix Epoch:

     ```python
     time_chunk = int(time.time() / 30)

-    # In order to feed this into the next step, we need the binary representation:
+    # To feed this into the next step, we need the binary representation.
     # Per the spec, the time is represented as an 8-byte string in
     # big endian. '>q' gets us a  big-endian unsigned long (8-bytes)
     time_bytes = struct.pack('>q', time_chunk)